Student Privacy (FERPA)

 Contact the University Registrar if you have questions relative to compliance with these guidelines.

 FERPA training is required of every Virginia Tech faculty, staff, wage, and student employee who has access to student data and must be renewed every two years.
-Online on-demand training is available through CANVAS.
-Obtaining a 100% score on both modules is required in order to be considered complete.
-This training is available to everyone; however, users must join the site prior to having access.
-In order to join the site you must:
+Online on-demand training is available through the PageUp Learning Management System.
+This training is available to everyone but is required of employees with access to student data.

-If you experience problems in joining or accessing the course please contact David Green.
+If you experience problems please contact David Green.

 All students may authorize third parties to view their financial aid and academic record information (grades and transcripts) via the GUEST ACCESS SPA.
 You control the disclosure and may at any time void the access.
 The Guest Access menu is viewable via the main menu of HokieSpa.
 Awarding guest access to a third party does NOT grant FERPA disclosure.
 The university will be unable to discuss your record with a third party without your written consent or a completed FERPA WEB disclosure.